andreaseliasson/terminal-handling-charges/README.md

 # Anomaly/Outlier Detection for Terminal Handling Charges

 This application checks for outliers in a sample of terminal handling charges using the value property (a floating point number).
 The check is made on a per-country basis and all the values have been normalized to USD.
-Given that we are dealing with an unlabeled data set and that the distribution is not perfectly normally distributed, we are using a percentile based and a median absolute deviation based algorithm to detect potential outliers.
-Somewhat naively, we are using the same algorithm to check if a new observation is an outlier or not.
-This works for now, but another approach using the likelihood function and the probability density function together with cross-validation is under development (need a little bit more time on this one).
+Given that we are dealing with an unlabeled data set and that the distribution is not perfectly normally distributed, we can use a percentile based and a median absolute deviation based algorithm to detect potential outliers.
+Somewhat naively, we can use the same algorithm to check if a new observation is an outlier or not.
+This works for now, but another approach using likelihood and the probability density function together with cross-validation is under development (need a little bit more time on this one).

 ## How to run the application